How to become a dual hackney carriage (taxi) and/or private hire driver

 You will receive an e-mail from Integra, advising you how to complete an online application, attend an appointment and pay for a DBS enhanced disclosure check.
 The ID checking appointment will take place at Broad Lane, Yate

-Once you receive your DBS certificate, you MUST sign up for the update service.
+Once you receive your DBS certificate, you must sign up for the update service and make sure you stay signed up while you are licensed.
 This has to be done within 28 days of the issue date on the certificate or you will need to complete a further enhanced disclosure check and pay the full fee again.
 There is an opportunity to sign up to the update service prior to receiving your certificate, but only once you have received your tracking number.

 The D4 form must be completed and a General Medical Practitioner (GP) must complete and sign the South Gloucestershire Council declaration form – Note that South Gloucestershire Licensing Service does not accept medical certificates issued by Doctors on Wheels as per guidance from DVLA.